Explore Everything You Need to Know About Self-Medicating Anxiety Symptoms

 Fried food, pasta, pizza, bread, all foods that are okay in moderation.
 However, in excess are bad for your health.

 You can also go to the other extreme.
 Maybe within your anxiety, you simply want to find an area of your life that you can control.
-This can lead to limiting your food consumption at a dangerous level.
+This can lead to limiting your food consumption to a dangerous level.

 It is important to learn to break the emotional ties you have with food and learn how to have a healthy relationship with food.